test-point/testpoint-dcl/src-py/README.md

 # DCL server

 Our implementation of a DNS based capability lookup.
 The central directory.

 ## About

-This is a HTTP server providing ability to update your NAPTR record in configurable backends (AWS Route53 currently implemented).
+This is a Web Service providing ability to update your NAPTR record in configurable backends (AWS Route53 currently implemented).
 It's designed to be run behind an HTTPS reverse proxy.

 Provided with a target hostname, it sets standard record for given participant ID.